 The island has a long history with free diving, in the days when it fell under the rule of the Omani sultanates pearl divers from the Persian gulf used to travel to Mafia every year to harvest mother of pearl and pearls from the oyster beds south of the island.
 Even in the days of German rule in the early 1900’s the customs records show that one of the main exports was mother of pearl.
 This once thriving industry no longer exists although the WWF have made attempts to reintroduce it on a sustainable basis.

 The island is a divers paradise and has almost every type of dive site conceivable, walls, pristine coral reefs teeming with life, reefs dominated by soft corals and algae, fringing reefs, sea grass beds with seahorses, mangroves and much more.
 There are beach dives and boat dives.The resident population of whale sharks on the west coast is a further draw card.
+Some new dive sites outside Chole Bay due to opened in 2019 seem to have resident populations of Bull Shark and White Tip Shark.

 The main current affecting Mafia Island is the East African Coastal Current which flows permanently northwards.
 It has a maximum speed of 4.5 knots during the south east monsoon in June to July.
 The north east monsoon in December to January slows down the current.
 The flow of the current along the island is affected by reefs and small islets and the tidal currents which range up to 4 meters, further complicate the currents.
 Local knowledge of the currents is very important particularly in the entrance to Chole bay.
 The permanent current transfers planktonic sea life from the Indian Ocean directly onto the island contributing to the profusion of life in the area.
 This life is further enhanced by the nutrients flowing into the Mafia channel from the Ruffiji delta, spilling around the edges of the island making this a unique underwater environment.